roughnecks/ZED/README.md

 `lockedItems`: This is an array of Items you don't want to be traded by the BoT (maybe you're using them in your profile, like a background).

 `familyViewPin`: If your account has Family View enabled, you need to supply your PIN here.

-`updatePricesOnStartup`: If you want the bot to update prices for all the Items in its Steam Inventory at startup, set this to true.

-`db "connectionString"`: This depends on your MongoDB Configuration - Something like this should work: "mongodb://localhost:27017/zed"

 [1] Shared/Identity secrets must be extracted from your Two Factor Authenticator App, so it's always a different process depending on which device you're actually using: iPhone - Android - 3rd Party Desktop App like WinAuth etc...